Free-Order Online Selection for k-Systems: The Agent-Arrival Setting

 This insight motivates the stronger requirement we impose on order-oblivious core-selecting algorithms: they must maintain their guarantees even if, at the beginning of the process, an arbitrary and unknown subset of the ground set is removed (corresponding here to the edges that are not top-relevant from the agent side).
 In other words, the algorithm must perform equally well under any adversarial restriction of the ground set applied before the process begins.

 We finally have all the ingredients we need to design an algorithm for the agent-arrival setting.
 Note that, for the $\Hull$ function, we use the $\Hull$ of $\cF_A$, the system on the agent side.
-Algorithm \ref{alg:free-agent} receives as input the following: \begin{enumerate}\itemsep0em \item $\cF_{A,E} = (E, \cI_A)$ is the (edge-induced) agent-system. \item $\cF_{B,E} = (E, \cI_B)$ is the (edge-induced) item-system. \item $\calA$ is a $(q, \alpha)$-OOCS algorithm for $\cF_{B,E}$. \item A parameter $p$. \end{enumerate}
+Algorithm \ref{alg:free-agent} receives as input the following; see Figure~\ref{fig:sampling-order-oblivious} for an illustration: \begin{enumerate}\itemsep0em \item $\cF_{A,E} = (E, \cI_A)$ is the (edge-induced) agent-system. \item $\cF_{B,E} = (E, \cI_B)$ is the (edge-induced) item-system. \item $\calA$ is a $(q, \alpha)$-OOCS algorithm for $\cF_{B,E}$. \item A parameter $p$. \end{enumerate}

 \begin{theorem} Let $\cF_{A, E} = (E, \cI_A)$ be a combination of $\set{(E_{A,j}, \cI_{A,j})}_{j = 1}^{M_A}$, where each $(E_{A,j}, \cI_{A,j})$ is a $k_j$-growth system, and $\cF_{B, E} = (E, \cI_B)$ be a combination of $\set{(E_{B,j}, \cI_{B,j})}_{j = 1}^{M_B}$, where each $(E_{B,j}, \cI_{B,j})$ is an $\ell_j$-growth system.
 Also, let $\cF = (E, \cI)$ denote the intersection of $\cF_{A,E}$ and $\cF_{B,E}$ and $\calA$ be a $(q, \alpha)$-OOCS algorithm for $\cF_{B,E}$.
 Then, for $p = \sqrt{1 - {1}/{(k+1)}}$, Algorithm~\ref{alg:free-agent} has a utility-competitive ratio at least